stanislavlysenko0912/todoist-mcp-server/README.md

 - `update_projects`: Update existing projects
 - `delete_projects`: Delete projects
 - `get_collaborators`: Get all collaborators for a project
+- `move_projects`: Move projects to a different location or subproject

 ### Sections
 - `get_sections_list`: Get all sections or filter by project